 Deputy Executive Director

-John Kutchey is the Deputy Executive Director for the NCUA.
-He is responsible for overseeing the day-to-day administrative operations of the agency and other special programs within NCUA, including small credit unions and consumer protection initiatives.
-As Deputy Executive Director, Mr. Kutchey advises and assists the Executive Director in meeting the mission of the agency.
+Rendell L. Jones is the Deputy Executive Director for the NCUA.
+In this position, he is responsible for overseeing the day-to-day administrative operations of the agency and other special programs within NCUA, including the low-income credit union and consumer financial protection initiatives.

 James Hagen serves as the Inspector General for the National Credit Union Administration.
 As Inspector General, he oversees the accountability, integrity, and efficiency of the NCUA's programs and operations.